Table of Contents

 This method automatically sets up protection for all open positions:

-• Monitors price changes
+• Tracks price changes

 • Automatically creates orders to close positions when Take Profit or Stop Loss levels are reached